tjworks/tapdata-docs-en/docs/user-guide/data-pipeline/data-development/process-node.md

 7. Drag a MongoDB or MongoDB Atlas data source from the left side of the page to store the merged table and then connect the **Master Slave Merge** node to this data source.

-8. Click the data source you intend to store the merged table in, then select a target table or input a table name for Tapdata Cloud to automatically create in the right panel.
+8. Click the data source you intend to store the merged table in, then select a target table or input a table name for Tapdata to automatically create in the right panel.
 After setting up, choose to update conditions.

    ![Append Merge Example](../../../images/primary_secondary_merge_node_conn2.png)